COMP2221/fp-website/site/content/_index.md

 ### Office hours

-Open office hours (no appointment needed) will be advertised here.
+Open office hours (no appointment needed) take place during term time on Wednesdays from 11:30 am to 12:30 pm in MCS 2025.

 If you need to get in touch some other time, please [email me](mailto:laura.morgenstern@durham.ac.uk) to arrange a meeting.